yannbolliger/notion-exporter/README.md

 exporter.getZip(url: string): Promise<AdmZip>
 ```

-## Token & Block IDs
+## Needed Cookies

-To export anything from Notion's API, one needs to authenticate oneself with the
+To export anything from Notion, one needs to authenticate oneself with some
-so called `NOTION_TOKEN`.
-That token is the value of the Cookie `token_v2` that
+Cookies (like a browser would).
+These cookies are called `token_v2` and
-is set on all requests of a logged in user when using the Notion Web-App.
+`file_token`.
+They are set on all requests of a logged in user when using the
+Notion web-app.

-### How to retrieve the `NOTION_TOKEN`?
+### How to retrieve the Cookies?

 - Go to [notion.so](https://notion.so).
 - Log in with your account.
-- Open the developer tools of your browser, open the network tab.
-(You may need
+- Open the developer tools of your browser, open Application > Storage > Cookies
-  to reload the page now.)
-- Click on any request to `https://www.notion.so/api/v3/*` and look at the
-  Cookie tab.
+  (Chrome); Storage tab (Firefox).
-- Copy the value of the Cookie called `token_v2`. **This is your token**. 🚀
+- Copy the value of the Cookies called `token_v2` and `file_token` and paste
+  them somewhere safe.

 ### How to get the block ID of a page?